 If you’re experiencing pain or swelling at the back of your heel, you may have an Achilles tendon injury.
-Jay Bhuta, DPM, at Ankle & Foot Doctors of New Jersey in Millburn, New Jersey, is an expert podiatric surgeon who can evaluate your foot and ankle and provide the most advanced treatment to relieve your pain and promote healing.
+Jay Bhuta, DPM, at Ankle & Foot Doctors of New Jersey with locations in Millburn and Livingston, New Jersey, is an expert podiatric surgeon who can evaluate your foot and ankle and provide the most advanced treatment to relieve your pain and promote healing.
 For Achilles tendon care, call the office or schedule an appointment using the online booking button.

 The Achilles tendon is a thick band of tissue that attaches your calf muscle to your heel.
 Its primary role is to assist you with walking by lifting your heel.

 There are three common injuries that affect the Achilles tendon.
 These include:

 Achilles tendonitis is an acute inflammation of the tendon that may occur from repetitive use.
 You may be at risk of Achilles tendonitis if you engage in recreational sports or have flat feet.

 Achilles tendinosis is chronic inflammation of your Achilles tendon that may develop if you don’t properly treat your Achilles tendonitis.

 An Achilles rupture is a tear in the tendon, which may be complete or partial.
 Increasing your physical activity or trauma is the most common causes of an Achilles rupture.